JCSDA/spack-stack/doc/source/Prerequisites.rst

 Building ``texlive`` isn't straightforward as it has many dependencies.
 Since it is only used to generated documentation for ``spack-stack`` (and other projects), i.e. not to compile any code, it makes no sense to build it with ``spack``.
 We therefore require ``texlive`` or any other compatible TeX/LaTeX distribution as an external package.

 On many of the HPC systems, it is already available as a separate module or as part of the default operating system.
-On macOS, the MacTeX distribution provides a full and easy-to-install TeX/LaTeX environment (see :numref:`Section %s <Platform_macOS>`).
-On Linux, ``texlive`` can be installed using the default package manager (see :numref:`Section %s <Platform_Linux>`).
+On macOS, the MacTeX distribution provides a full and easy-to-install TeX/LaTeX environment (see :numref:`Section %s <NewSiteConfigs_macOS>`).
+On Linux, ``texlive`` can be installed using the default package manager (see :numref:`Section %s <NewSiteConfigs_Linux>`).